The-going/evlproject/content/dovetail/porting/devnotes.md

 true (i.e. a CPU running code on the in-band stage may be idle RCU-wise).

+### Common services which are safe in out-of-band context

+Dovetail guarantees that the following services are safe to call from the out-of-band stage:

+- irq_work() may be called from the out-of-band stage to schedule a (synthetic) interrupt in the in-band stage.

+- __raise_softirq_irqoff() may be called from the out-of-band stage to schedule a softirq.
+For instance, the EVL network stack uses this to kick the NET_TX_SOFTIRQ event in the in-band stage.

+- printk() may be called from any context, including out-of-band interrupt handlers.
+Messages are queued, then passed to the output device(s) only when the in-band stage resumes though.

 ## ARM

 ### Context assumption with outer L2 cache